 For the Company to conduct business at the Annual Meeting, a quorum of stockholders of the Company must be present at the Annual Meeting.
-The presence at the Annual Meeting, in person or by proxy, of the holders of a majority of the shares of Company common stock outstanding on the Record Date will constitute a quorum.
-Supplemental proxy materials filed with the SEC will set forth, as of the Record Date, the number of shares of Company common stock necessary to achieve a quorum at the Annual Meeting.
+The presence at the Annual Meeting, in person or by proxy, of the holders of a majority of the shares of the Company's common stock outstanding on the Record Date will constitute a quorum of the Company.
 Abstentions will be treated as shares present for quorum purposes.
-Shares for which brokers have not received voting instructions from the beneficial owner of the shares and do not have discretionary authority to vote on Proposal 1 (which are considered "broker non-votes" with respect to Proposal 1) will be treated as shares present for quorum purposes.
+Shares for which brokers have not received voting instructions from the beneficial owner of the shares and do not have discretionary authority to vote on certain proposals (which are considered "broker non-votes" with respect to such proposals) will be treated as shares present for quorum purposes.